muratk5n/thirdwave/en/README.md

 ---

-Inflation didn't increase for August, month-over-month CPI did.
+Let's get the terms right, inflation *fell* for August, which is calculated from CPI YoY.

 ---